RupeshKumar4511/Git_Github/README.md

 // revert : It creates a new commit that undoes the changes made by the specified commit.
 But history of that commit is preserved.

-// once we have revert in local repo we need to push
-// to remote repo.
+// once we have revert in local repo we need to push it to remote repo.

 // we can revert multiple commits